Head Varsity Boys

 Originally from Illinois, Robinson moved to Oakland, CA at age 8 where he found his love for the game of basketball.
-Robinson was a scholarship player at UC Berkeley and played for Dixie State College as a walk-on.
+Robinson played at UC Berkeley and Dixie State College.
 On his rise to play college basketball Robinson describes his journey as " Liberating and life-changing.
 I met some great mentors who shared the game with me.
 Coaches who taught me so much more than the game.
 Those men, I will be forever grateful for."
 Robinson is a coach who strongly believes in discipline, collective responsibility, respect, and who uses his mistakes to teach the correct way to do things.
-Robinson uses a games approach philosphy based on decision making, rather than just skill acquisition.
+Robinson uses a games approach philosophy based on decision making, rather than just skill acquisition.
 He believes often times coaches focus on only the skill and not how/when to make the decision to execute the skill.
 He bridges the gap between them.
 Coach Robinson's favorite life's lesson quote is "The way you play the game of basketball, is the way you will play the game of life."

 Lakhani played basketball at North Lake College and the University of Dallas.
 He brings 12 years experience coaching from multiple camps, youth leagues, HS freshman and assistant HS Varsity.
 His goal is to teach the fundamental foundations of basketball so that your player can develop and increase their love of the game.
 Lakhani is dedicated to improving your child's skill set and understanding of the game.
 Coach Ahad's favorite life's lesson quote is "What you are as a person is far more important than what you are as a basketball player."

 Head Coach of 2025 Boys